 HT7 is a very important acupoint for treating insomnia.
 Ref: European Journal of Integrative Medicine, Volume 15, October 2017, Pages 17-22

 HT7 functions: Tone and regulates the heart blood and Qi.

-Stimulating HT7 acupoint with your thumb for a minute in both arms.
-Take deep breathe while pressing the point.
-This is a great point for calming the mind; physical agitation, fears, palpitation, manic depression, and stress.
+You can stimulate HT7 acupoint with your thumb for a minute in both arms.
+Take a deep breathe while pressing the point.
+It is an excellent point for calming the mind; physical agitation, fears, palpitation, manic depression, and stress.

 Kidney 6 (KD6)

-Kidney 6 point location: On the inner side of the foot, in the depression below the tip of the inner malleolus.
+Kidney 6 point location: On the inner side of the foot, in the depression below the tip of the internal malleolus.

 KD 6 indication: A significant acupressure point promotes restful sleep.
 Help relieve insomnia, hypertension, and anxiety.
 Also useful for treating digestive disorders, dry and sore throat, irregular menstruation, eye problems, and epilepsy.